Friday, August 30, 2019

 -These points of consideration, however, are completely unbiblical standards by which to judge the validity of ministry.
 Thus, they violate the principle set forth by the Apostle Paul in this text.
 We should not elevate ministers to a status that is not scripturally warranted.
 That is precisely the rationale of Paul's phrase: "not to think beyond what is written."

 -The King James Version adds the phrase "of men" after the word "think" in an effort to clarify the meaning of this passage.
-The New International Version translates it as, "Do not go beyond what is written."
+The New International Version translates it as, "Do not go beyond what is written," reflecting the views of some commentators who believe this to be an axiomatic expression.
 The New Jerusalem Bible says, "Nothing beyond what is written."

 -1 Corinthians 4:6 prescriptively assumes the principle of Sola Scriptura as being necessary for the establishment of sound doctrine.
 It contains a general principle by which we are to observe.
 Any development that is not contained in Scripture did not originate from the Spirit of God.